SeaWorld: History

-In May of 1987, Robert Maxwell's British Printing and Communication Corporation (BPCC) made an unsolicited bid to acquire HBJ.
+In May 1987, Robert Maxwell's British Printing and Communication Corporation (BPCC) made an unsolicited bid to acquire HBJ.
 HBJ defended itself from the hostile takeover attempt by going deeply into debt to make large cash payments to shareholders.
 The strain of the debt from fighting off the takeover, as well as a strategic decision to re-focus on HBJ's core publishing and insurance businesses, were factors in HBJ's decision to sell its theme park holdings in 1989.

 The Anheuser-Busch Company made an offer to purchase the SeaWorld parks.
 HBJ also owned and operated two other parks, Cypress Gardens and Boardwalk and Baseball, and out of fear of not being able to find a buyer for the two other parks, HBJ refused to sell the parks individually.
 Despite a long negotiation, Anheuser-Busch bought all six parks in 1989: SeaWorld in San Diego, Aurora, Orlando and San Antonio as well as Cypress Gardens in Winter Haven and Boardwalk and Baseball in Haines City.
 Soon after the sale was final, Busch sold Cypress Gardens to the park's management and closed Boardwalk and Baseball.
 Anheuser-Busch put millions of dollars back into the parks to revive and prolong their longevity.
 SeaWorld is accredited by the Association of Zoos and Aquariums (AZA).

 In July 2008, Anheuser-Busch was purchased by Belgian-Brazilian brewer InBev.
 InBev had a reputation as a cost-cutting company that would not be interested in holding non-beverage businesses.
 In 2009, the combined AB InBev sold its Busch Entertainment division to the Blackstone Group.
 The company was renamed SeaWorld Parks & Entertainment in December 2009.
-In 2013, Blackstone sold 37% of SEAS in an initial public offering.
+In 2013, Blackstone shortened the company's name to SeaWorld Entertainment and sold 37% of it in an initial public offering.

 In 2016, SeaWorld admitted that it had been sending its employees to pose as activists to spy on animal rights organization PETA.
 Following an investigation by an outside law firm, SeaWorld's Board of Directors directed management to end the practice.

-Locations
+In 2024, SeaWorld Entertainment changed its name to United Parks and Resorts.